Javert: Part Four: St. Denis

-Valjean's joy at finally being out of the sewer does not last long.
-Valjean notices that he is observed by a tall figure, which is revealed to be Javert.
+As the army storms the barricade, Valjean manages to grab the badly wounded Marius and dives into a sewer, where he wanders with Marius on his shoulders.
+With the help of Thénardier, Valjean manages to find an exit but is again met by Javert.
 Valjean repeats that he is ready to surrender, but he asks for Javert's help in delivering the wounded boy to safety.
 They travel to Valjean's house, and Javert says that he will wait for Valjean to come back downstairs.
 However, when Valjean looks out of the window, Javert is gone.

 Javert wanders the streets in emotional turmoil: his mind simply cannot reconcile the image he had carried through the years of Valjean as a brutal ex-convict with his acts of kindness on the barricades.
 Now, Javert can be justified neither in letting Valjean go nor in arresting him.
 For the first time in his life, Javert is faced with the situation where he cannot act lawfully without acting immorally, and vice versa.
 Javert is unable to find a solution to this dilemma, and horrified at the sudden realization that Valjean was simultaneously a criminal and a good person — a conundrum which reveals deep flaws in his ethical system, and suggests to him the existence of a superior moral system.
 He feels that the only possible resolution for himself is in death, and—after leaving for the prefect of police a brief letter addressing lapses in the Conciergerie — he drowns himself in the river Seine.

 Adaptations

 Since the original publication of Les Misérables in 1862, the character of Javert has appeared in a large number of adaptations in numerous types of media based on the novel, including books, films, musicals, plays, games, and web-comics.
+The actors who have played him on screen include Charles Vanel, Charles Laughton, Bernard Blier, Anthony Perkins, Michel Bouquet, Geoffrey Rush, John Malkovich and Russell Crowe.

 Musical

 In the stage musical of the same name, Javert is a central character.
-His character, and his role in the plot, is largely unchanged and he remains the primary antagonist.
-His is considered a bass or baritone role.
+His character, and his role in the plot, is largely unchanged, and he remains the primary antagonist.
+His is considered a bass-baritone or baritone role.
 He wears a standard costume designed to look like a mid-19th century French policeman.
-He was portrayed by Roger Allam in the Original London Production and Terrence Mann in the original Broadway cast of Les Miserables.
+He was portrayed by Roger Allam in the Original London Production and Terrence Mann in the original Broadway cast of Les Misérables.
 Ethan Freeman was notable for highlighting Javert's inner pain and his more emotional connection to Valjean.
 Philip Quast played the character in the 10th Anniversary Concert in 1995.
 He has also been played by notable broadway actor Norm Lewis in the 2010 25th anniversary concert.
-Russell Crowe played the policeman in the 2012 movie of Les Misérables.
-Other people who have played the character include Bradley Jaden, Michael Ball, Earl Carpenter, Clive Carter, Anthony Crivello, Hadley Fraser, Shuler Hensley, Brian Stokes Mitchell, Will Swenson, Hayden Tee, David Thaxton, and Chuck Wagner.
+Russell Crowe played the policeman in the 2012 movie adaptation of Les Misérables.
+Other people who have played the character include Bradley Jaden, Michael Ball, Earl Carpenter, Clive Carter, Robert Cuccioli, Anthony Crivello, Hadley Fraser, Shuler Hensley, Brian Stokes Mitchell, Geoffrey Rush, Will Swenson, Hayden Tee, David Thaxton, Chuck Wagner, and Robert Westenberg.